ColtonTyran/Vulcan-Trivia-Game/vulcans_trivia_game/README.md

 - Created by Colton Tyran, Alex Walker, and Gabriel Simon
 - A trivia game on well known genres in pop culture.
 - Was created for trivia enthusists.
-- Doing this for a fun game and practice among software engineering practice with a team.
+- Doing this for a fun game and practice among software engineering practice with a team and using agile methods.
 ​
 ## Table of Contents
+*
 * [Description](#vision questions)
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)